sclamons/surface_crns/README.md

 * Models and views for square-grid and hex-grid surface CRNs.
 * A manifest-reading system to simplify setting up new surface CRNs.
 * A pygame-powered GUI for visualizing square-grid and hex-grid surface CRNs.
+* A number of [examples](https://github.com/sclamons/surface_crns/tree/master/examples) of surface CRNs, including examples from the paper and examples of programmatic access to the package's underlying functionality.

 **If you are using surface_crns on OSX, read the note for you in "Prerequisites".**